project8/AntFarm/README.md

 ### Other notes

 * Two temporary files are created in the daq-session directory: `add_to_path.sh` and `status.json`.
 These should not be touched while a DAQ session is running.
 Once the DAQ session is stopped, removing/modifying the files will have no effect.
+* If the json in status.json becomes malformed and errors are produced by the python scripts, reset everything by deleting `status.json`, and stopping mantis_server or rsync, if either is in progress.